polkadot-fellows/RFCs/text/0149-rfc-1-renewal-adjustment.md

 2. In the honest scenario, where we are just experiencing great adoption: Once cores become scarce, prices would go up and renewals would be affected too.
-They are still favored over new entrants (they pay 10x less), but as prices keep increasing eventually the least profitable projects will give up their cores, freeing up resources for new entrants.
+They are still favored over new entrants (they pay 10x less), but as prices keep increasing, eventually the least profitable projects will give up their cores, freeing up resources for new entrants.